 CDC / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY CDC / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY

-Color enhanced scanning electron micrograph (SEM) of red blood cells found enmeshed in a fibrinous matrix on the luminal surface of an indwelling vascular catheter; Magnified 2858x Note the biconcave cytomorphologic shape of each erythrocyte, which increases the surface area of these hemoglobin-filled cells, thereby, promoting a greater degree of gas exchange, which is their primary function in an in vivo setting.
+Color enhanced scanning electron micrograph (SEM) of red blood cells found enmeshed in a fibrinous matrix on the luminal surface of an indwelling vascular catheter; Magnified 7766x.
+In this instance, the indwelling catheter was a tube that was left in place creating a patent portal directly into a blood vessel.
+The cell in the centre was a white blood cell, also known as a leucocyte.
+The biconcave cytomorphologic shape of the red blood cell, or erythrocyte, increases its surface area of this hemoglobin-filled cell, thereby, promoting a greater degree of gas exchange, which is its primary function in an in vivo setting.
 In their adult phase, these cells possess no nucleus.
-What appears to be irregularly-shaped chunks of debris, are actually fibrin clumps, which when inside the living organism, functions as a key component in the process of blood clot formation, acting to entrap the red blood cells in a mesh-like latticework of proteinaceous strands, thereby,.
+What appears to be irregularly-shaped chunks of debris, are actually fibrin.

 Model release not required.
 Property release not required.